-The College recognizes alcohol and drug abuse are diseases requiring treatment and assistance to combat.
+The College recognizes alcohol and drug abuse are diseases which require treatment and assistance to combat.
 Insurance benefits available to employees may cover the cost of treatment programs.
-Students with abuse problems are encouraged to visit with Residence Life Staff for Resources.
-Information about these agencies is available by request in the Human Resources office, Residence Life office, Office of Student Conduct and Disability Services.
+Students with abuse problems are encouraged to visit with Staff for resources.
+Information about these agencies is available by request in the Human Resources office, Office of Student Conduct and Disability Services.

-To view the Drug and Alcohol Abuse Prevention Program please visit the Students Right to Know Page for the full Program.
+To view the Drug and Alcohol Abuse Prevention Program please visit the Students Right to Know Page for the full program.